VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

-The first reason is that _CONFIG_ packages are constituted of a few different files on one of them will be called something like `OpenCV-config-version.cmake` This _config-version_ file gives you power to control version compatibility. that file enables you to tell users of your package whether they can expect to have compatibility broken never, on each different major version, for ever single version....
+The first reason is that _CONFIG_ packages are constituted of a few different files on one of them will be called something like `OpenCV-config-version.cmake` This _config-version_ file gives you power to control version compatibility.
+That file enables you to tell users of your package whether they can expect to have compatibility broken never, on each different major version, for ever single version....
 It also allows users to ask for a specific version and CMake will